Backgrounder: United Nations Declaration on the Rights of Indigenous Peoples Act

 - table an annual report on progress to align the laws of Canada and on the action plan

-- to address injustices, combat prejudice and eliminate all forms of violence and discrimination against Indigenous peoples, including elders, youth, children, persons with disabilities, women, men and gender-diverse and two-spirit persons
+- to address injustices, combat prejudice and eliminate all forms of violence, racism and discrimination against Indigenous peoples, including elders, youth, children, persons with disabilities, women, men and gender-diverse and two-spirit persons

 - to promote mutual respect and understanding, as well as good relations, including through human rights education